ivh/tmy.se/content/geoengineering.md

 Sad.

 In the podcast
 I especially enjoyed their discussion of moral hazards.
-Like with COVID, there is often a high level of caution that the public will receive certain information in a way that makes things worse, while the opposite could be argued for just as well.
+Like with COVID, there are often strong warnings that the public will receive certain information in a way that makes things worse, while the opposite reaction is just as plausible.

-I find geoengineering to be quite enticing and if I ever were to switch careers, this would be on the list of things to check out.
-This is not discussed much in the interview, but that humanity in the long run takes charge of the climate makes perfect sense to me, it is probably inevitable.
-For example, we do not want to be at the mercy of the whims of nature, like a supervolcano erupting or at the whims of rogue states that do a climate intervention that only suits local needs.
-Solving the problem of world-wide agreement on what the _right_ temperature is, will certainly be difficult, but might well become a catalyst for stronger global institutions, which are needed for other problems as well.
+I find geoengineering to be quite enticing and if I ever were to switch careers, this would be on my list of things to check out.
+It is not discussed much in the interview but that humanity in the long run takes charge of the climate makes perfect sense to me, it is probably inevitable.
+For example, we do not want to be subject to the mercy of nature, like a supervolcano erupting, or to the whims of rogue states that do a climate intervention that only suits local needs.
+Solving the problem of world-wide agreement on what the _right_ temperature is, will certainly be difficult, but might well become a catalyst for stronger global institutions, which we need for other problems as well.